ryantkoehler/seqs2ftab/README.md

     # Actual command line; i.e. issued by script
     tm_util -con 1e-7 -sal 0.2 -tmpey -the rand_seqs.dna

-The command line options -con and -sal set concentration and salt (to 1e-7 and 0.2 M, respectively).
-The -tmpey and -the options specify the Peyret thermodynamics algorithm and to output thermodynamic values, respectively.
+For this specific example, the command line options -con and -sal set DNA and salt concentrations (to 1e-7 and 0.2 M, respectively); See Note2 regarding the *tm_util* program used in this example.
+The -tmpey and -the options specify to use the Peyret thermodynamics algorithm, and to output all thermodynamic values.
+Output is dictated by the called command line code.
+In this case, we get melting temperature, Tm; free energy, dG; standard enthalpy, dH; and standard entropy, dS, terms, respectively.

 There are four features indicated in the score definition line; From col 2 we will get sequence melting temperature, Tm (named as 'tmPey0_f'), and from